Yves Matton: A first spell with Citroën

-At the end of the year, Yves Matton joined Citroën Sport as Logistics Manager.
+At the end of the year, Matton joined Citroën Sport as Logistics Manager.
 He then worked as WRC Coordinator before being appointed Team Manager by Guy Fréquelin.
 He then combined this position with the role of customer racing manager.
 This latter position gave him the chance to track the development of talented young drivers such as Dani Sordo and Kris Meeke.
 Competing in Citroën C2 Super 1600s, the Spaniard and the Briton finished first and third in the 2005 JWRC.

-At the start of 2008, Yves Matton left Citroën Sport to set up MY Racing.
+At the start of 2008, Matton left Citroën Sport to set up MY Racing.
 His new company maintained close ties with the French manufacturer, since it distributed racing spare parts in Belgium, the Netherlands, Luxembourg and Germany.
 MY Racing also organized the Citroën Racing Trophy until 2013.
-At the same time, Yves Matton extended his involvement in the Middle East, managing the racing program of Saudi driver Yazeed Al-Rajhi.
+At the same time, Matton extended his involvement in the Middle East, managing the racing program of Saudi driver Yazeed Al-Rajhi.

 A second spell with Citroën Racing

-Yves Matton was appointed Citroën Racing Team Principal on 5 January 2012, taking over from Olivier Quesnel.
+On 5 January 2012, Matton was appointed Citroën Racing Team Principal, taking over from Olivier Quesnel.
 He was tasked by Frédéric Banzet, CEO of the Citroën Brand, with preparing effectively for the post-Sébastien Loeb era.
-Whilst the French ace contested his last full WRC season, plans to compete in the World Touring Car Championship (WTCC) were considered.
+While Loeb contested his last full WRC season, plans to compete in the World Touring Car Championship (WTCC) were considered.

 2013 was a transitional year for Citroën Racing.
-After negotiating a partnership with Abu Dhabi Racing, Yves Matton entrusted the works DS3 WRCs to Mikko Hirvonen, Dani Sordo and Khalid Al-Qassimi.
+After negotiating a partnership with Abu Dhabi Racing, Matton entrusted the works DS3 WRCs to Mikko Hirvonen, Dani Sordo and Khalid Al-Qassimi.
 Sébastien Loeb only took part in four WRC rallies, which left him time to work on development of the Citroën C-Elysée WTCC.

-In 2014, Yves Matton became Principal for both teams competing in the FIA World Championships.
+In 2014, Matton became Principal for both teams competing in the FIA World Championships.
 In the WRC, Kris Meeke and Mads Østberg drive the works DS3 WRCs, whilst Sébastien Loeb, Yvan Muller, José María López and Ma Qing Hua compete on behalf of Citroën Racing in the WTCC.

 FIA Rally Director

-In the start of 2018, Yves Matton moved from Citroën to FIA, becoming the Rally Director.
+In the start of 2018, Yves Matton moved from Citroën to the FIA, becoming its Rally Director.

 As head of the FIA Rally Department, Yves Matton overhauls the rally pyramid while supervising the implementation of the worldwide FIA Rally Star detection program.
 During his term, the WRC top class also began its switch to hybrid power with the extension of the promoter and all manufacturers involvement in the new era series.
 Yves Matton concluded as well an agreement between the FIA and ASO to launch the first FIA World Rally-Raid Championship in 2022.